MartinGuehmann/diffdigester/README.md

 # diffdigester.uni-jena.de

-Digesting a DNA sequence is a method to quickly identify it and to distinguish it from other DNA sequences.
+DNA sequences such as plasmids can be quickly identified and distinguished from other DNA sequences by a restriction digest.
 However, choosing fitting restriction enzymes by hand is not trivial and may lead to errors, potentially costing a lot of time and work.
 Diffdigester.uni-jena.de (https://diffdigester.uni-jena.de/) is a free online tool to find such restriction enzymes.
 It uses regular expressions to find recognition sites of restriction enzymes in the DNA sequences provided by the user.
-This tool compares the sets of restriction sites and reports the enzymes that give the most distinctive restriction patterns.
+It compares the sets of restriction sites and reports the enzymes that give the most distinctive restriction patterns.
 Thus, diffdigester.uni-jena.de is a fast, reliable, and free-to-use tool to help researchers finding the best enzymes to verify their clones.

 # Citing